 How To Make Mango Salsa

-First, peel and chop mango into equal-sized chunks.
+Peel and chop the mango into equal-sized chunks.
 Then peel and chop the other veggies and have them ready to go in the pot.

-Bring mixture to a low boil then cut back the heat and simmer uncovered at least 1 hour.
+Bring mixture to a low boil, cut back the heat and simmer uncovered for at least 1 hour.

 Once the salsa has thickened, allow it to cool and use it however you like.

-There were some amazing flavors that hit my mouth when I took a bite of my salsa: sweet, spicy, tangy, warm, followed by a ZIP-BANG-POW!
+Some unique flavors hit my mouth when I took a bite of my salsa: sweet, spicy, tangy, warm, followed by a ZIP-BANG-POW!